Welcome to today's edition of the Rush 24-7 podcast.

 He is obviously not going to choose Republicans.

-So where else is he gonna go?
+So where else is he going to go?

 He's got to go to Democrats who are most recently there.

-And he wants a cross section of opinion.
+And he wants a cross-section of opinion.

-Okay, here's the cross section.
+Okay, here's the cross-section.

-The cross section of opinion that Obama has assembled ranges from liberal to very liberal.
+The cross-section of opinion that Obama has assembled ranges from liberal to very liberal.

-The cross section of opinion does not include very liberal, liberal, moderate, conservative.
+The cross-section of opinion does not include very liberal, liberal, moderate, conservative.

-It's a very narrow range of opinion, this cross section.
+It's a very narrow range of opinion, this cross-section.

-I just you got to hammer it home when you have the opportunity to hammer it home.
+You got to hammer it home when you have the opportunity to hammer it home.

-It proves everything that we have been saying about Obama, zero experience, left wing ideologue, so he appoints people who will implement his left-wing ideology, which is quote unquote his vision.
+It proves everything that we have been saying about Obama's zero experience, left-wing ideologue.

-What's this guy's name, Orzag?
+What's this guy's name, Ordzag?

-I've I've heard the name.
+I've heard the name.

-Uh I hadn't seen a picture of this guy in a long time.
+I hadn't seen a picture of this guy in a long time.

-This is one of the lousiest hair pieces I've ever seen.
+This is one of the lousiest hairpieces I've ever seen.

 Take a look at it.